-Enable Microphone Support in Linux on Chromebook
+Enable Microphone and GPU Acceleration in Linux on Chromebook (2021)

-You can enable the microphone in Linux on Chromebooks right now and for that, you don’t need to change your update channel or move to the Developer Mode.
-The feature is available in the stable channel of Chrome OS 79, but it’s disabled by default.
-So let’s go ahead and enable the microphone in Linux on Chrome OS.
+You can enable the microphone in Linux on Chromebooks right now and for that, you don’t need to update to the Beta or Dev channel.
+The feature is available in the stable channel since Chrome OS 80 and now Google offers a user-facing option to turn on microphone support in Linux.

 Enable GPU Acceleration in Linux on Chromebooks